joanjcaceres/HybridSuperQubits/README.md

     conda env create -f environment.yml
     ```

     Activate the environment.
-Replace `your_custom_name` with the name you specified, or use the default name if you didn't change it:
+Replace `ferbo` with the name you specified, or use the default name if you didn't change it:

     ```bash
-    conda activate your_custom_name
+    conda activate ferbo
     ```